Christian Case for Capitalism

 Lazy hands make for poverty, but diligent hands bring wealth (Prov.
 10:4).

-The doctrine of praxeology corrects the classical school of economics (1770s–1870s), which advocated for the "economic man" (Latin: homo economicus) concept that divorced morality from economics.
-Hendrickson observes, "One of the main conclusions drawn from praxeology is that free markets will result in more prosperity than government-directed economic activity–a position that naturally makes Misesian economics popular with conservatives."
+The doctrine of praxeology corrects the classical school of economics (1770s–1870s), which promoted the idea of "economic man" (Latin: homo economicus) and separated morality from economics.
+Hendrickson notes, "One of the main conclusions drawn from praxeology is that free markets will result in more prosperity than government-directed economic activity—a position that naturally makes Misesian economics popular with conservatives."

-Christian conservatives often contend that capitalism promotes responsible stewardship of individual resources and talents.
-Under a capitalist system, we are free to utilize our skills and abilities, creating an environment where success is often the result of diligence and personal effort—qualities many conservatives consider moral virtues.
-When individuals have the autonomy to decide their property and income, they are more inclined to allocate these resources toward supporting their families, communities, and charitable initiatives.
-In The Wealth of Nations (Strahan & Cadell, 1776), the Scottish economist and philosopher Adam Smith (1723–1790) argued that capitalism can harness self-interest to advance the common good—a perspective echoed by some Christian conservatives who assert that capitalism directs human behavior in ways that reward hard work and ethical conduct.
+Christian conservatives often argue that capitalism encourages responsible stewardship of individual resources and talents.
+Under a capitalist system, people can use their skills and abilities freely, creating a context where success results from diligence and personal effort—qualities many conservatives view as moral virtues.
+When individuals control how they manage their property and income, they are more likely to support their families, communities, and charitable causes.
+In The Wealth of Nations (Strahan & Cadell, 1776), the economist and philosopher Adam Smith (1723–1790) argued that capitalism can channel self-interest to serve the common good—a view that aligns with the conservative belief that capitalism rewards hard work and ethical conduct.

 Role of the Church in Social Welfare

-Capitalism also aligns with Christian conservative values by supporting the idea that social welfare is best handled by the family, the church, and local communities rather than the state.
-Under a capitalist system, private individuals and organizations are better positioned to support those in need without state interference, allowing charitable giving to flourish aligned with biblical teachings.
-For instance, Jesus calls on us to care for those in need:
+Capitalism also aligns with Christian conservative values by affirming that social welfare works best when families, churches, and local communities take responsibility rather than the state.
+In a capitalist system, private individuals and organizations provide for those in need without government interference, allowing charitable giving to flourish in ways that reflect biblical teachings.
+For example, Jesus calls on us to care for the poor, the sick, and the vulnerable:

 Christian Case for Populism

-The Christian conservative embrace of populism is a recent development, essentially a response to feelings of cultural marginalization and globalism.
-Populism offers a necessary platform to defend traditional values against an increasingly secular and elitist culture.
-It emphasizes the ordinary citizen's voice and prioritizes local community needs over elite-driven, often global, agendas.
-Christian conservatives have become skeptical of institutions like large corporations, media outlets, and universities, which they feel increasingly promote secular values that conflict with Christian teachings on issues such as family, sexuality, and the sanctity of life (see "Marriage: A Coequal Covenant," "Pastoral Response: Homosexuality," and "Pastoral Response: Abortion").
+The Christian conservative embrace of populism is a relatively recent development, mainly in response to feelings of cultural marginalization and globalism.
+Populism provides a platform to defend traditional values against an increasingly secular and elitist culture.
+It emphasizes the voices of ordinary citizens and focuses on local community needs rather than elite-driven, often global agendas.
+Christian conservatives have grown skeptical of institutions such as large corporations, media outlets, and universities, which they see as promoting secular values that conflict with Christian teachings on issues like family, sexuality, and the sanctity of life (see "Marriage: A Coequal Covenant," "Pastoral Response: Homosexuality," and "Pastoral Response: Abortion").

-This populist response is primarily rooted in a desire to preserve traditional moral values and protect the family unit, which is the foundation of society.
-Christian conservative populists often advocate for policies that protect local industries, strengthen family values, and restrict the influence of morally questionable cultural messages.
-As such, populism becomes a vehicle through which Christian conservatives can reassert cultural values and counter the impact of the secular, progressive agenda that dominates mainstream institutions.
+This populist response mainly stems from a desire to preserve traditional moral values and protect the family, which serves as the foundation of society.
+Christian conservative populists often support policies that defend local industries, reinforce family values, and limit the influence of cultural messages they view as morally harmful.
+In this way, populism provides a means for Christian conservatives to promote cultural values and push back against the secular, progressive agenda that dominates many mainstream institutions.

-Jesus and Paul both exemplified forms of populism in their ministries by reaching out directly to ordinary people, often challenging the religious and social elites of their time.
-Jesus' teachings emphasized the dignity and worth of marginalized individuals, like the poor, sinners, and Samaritans, going against the hierarchical structures upheld by the Pharisees and Sadducees.
-The Sermon on the Mount, with blessings for the poor and meek, presented a radical re-centering of value on the ordinary people rather than on the privileged or powerful (see Matt.
+Jesus and Paul both demonstrated forms of populism in their ministries by reaching out directly to ordinary people and often challenging the religious and social elites of their time.
+Jesus' teachings highlighted the dignity and worth of marginalized individuals, such as the poor, sinners, and Samaritans, opposing the hierarchical structures upheld by the Pharisees and Sadducees.
+The Sermon on the Mount, with blessings for the poor and meek, radically shifted value toward ordinary people rather than the privileged or powerful (Matt.
 5–7).
-Similarly, Paul spread the message of Jesus to the Gentiles, promoting a kind of spiritual populism that made salvation accessible to all, irrespective of social class, ethnicity, or adherence to Jewish law (see Gal.
+Likewise, Paul shared the message of Jesus with the Gentiles, promoting a form of spiritual populism that made salvation available to everyone, regardless of social class, ethnicity, or adherence to Jewish law (Gal.
 3:28).
-Paul's letters encouraged the early Christian communities to view themselves as equals in Christ, further challenging established social distinctions.
-Both figures used egalitarian language and teachings to engage and elevate the masses, laying the foundations for a movement that appealed to the commoner over entrenched authorities.
+His letters encouraged the early Christians to see themselves as equals in Christ, further challenging social hierarchies.
+Jesus and Paul used egalitarian teachings to empower ordinary people and challenge entrenched authorities.

-Christian conservatives have also embraced populism as a response to economic policies that harm working- and middle-class families, many of whom make up our base.
-While capitalism remains the preferred economic system, Christian conservatives often argue for ethical capitalism that does not abandon vulnerable communities in the pursuit of profit.
-The erosion of manufacturing jobs and the rise of low-wage service work have left many Christian conservative communities economically vulnerable, fueling a desire for policies that protect American jobs and communities from the adverse effects of globalization and outsourcing.
+Christian conservatives have also turned to populism in response to economic policies that hurt working- and middle-class families, who make up much of our base.
+While we continue to support capitalism, we advocate for an ethical form of capitalism that prioritizes the well-being of vulnerable communities over profit.
+The loss of manufacturing jobs and the growth of low-wage service work have left many Christian conservative communities economically vulnerable, driving support for policies that protect American jobs and communities from the adverse effects of globalization and outsourcing.

-Populism, which emphasizes domestic interests, is a way to ensure that capitalism works for the average citizen, not just large corporations.
-Christian conservative populists advocate for policies like limiting immigration and protecting American industry, viewing these as necessary measures to preserve the economic and social stability of American families.
-Populism thus provides a platform for addressing issues of economic inequality and social dislocation within a capitalist framework, supporting policies ensuring capitalism reasonably serves all members of society.
-The Austro-Bohemian composer Gustav Mahler (1860–1911) said, "Tradition is not the veneration of ashes, but the preservation of fire."
-As conservatives, our strategy to conserve the foundations of both Christianity and the United States is about continuing what our forefathers did right.
-This position is what First Century Christian Faith stands for; we can do no other.
+Populism, which focuses on domestic interests, helps ensure that capitalism benefits ordinary citizens rather than large corporations.
+Christian conservative populists support policies such as limiting immigration and protecting American industries, seeing these measures as necessary to preserve the economic and social stability of families.
+Populism thus offers a way to address economic inequality and social disruption within a capitalist system, promoting policies that ensure capitalism serves all members of society reasonably.
+The composer Gustav Mahler (1860–1911) said, "Tradition is not the veneration of ashes, but the preservation of fire."
+As conservatives, we aim to preserve the foundations of both Christianity and the United States by continuing the principles our forefathers upheld.

 Morality in Capitalism & Populism

-At the heart of the Christian conservative case for capitalism and populism is a moral argument.
-Morality is crucial in a capitalist system that rewards initiative and allows individuals to choose freely.
-Jesus admonished us, "So in everything, do to others what you would have them do to you, for this sums up the Law and the Prophets" (Matt.
-7:12), and capitalism provides an economic system that allows for voluntary generosity, such as through fair trade and charitable contributions.
-Likewise, populism is a way to keep the government accountable and responsive to the moral needs of its citizens.
+At the heart of the Christian conservative case for capitalism and populism lies a moral argument.
+Morality plays a central role in a capitalist system that rewards initiative and allows individuals to make free choices.
+Jesus taught, "So in everything, do to others what you would have them do to you, for this sums up the Law and the Prophets" (Matt.
+7:12).
+Capitalism creates an economic framework that encourages voluntary generosity, including fair trade and charitable giving.
+Likewise, populism serves to keep the government accountable and responsive to its citizens' moral needs.

-Christian conservatives argue that when guided by moral principles, capitalism can foster a compassionate society that cares for its vulnerable without resorting to coercive state programs.
-They contend that populism offers a means of countering cultural forces that threaten to erode these values.
-Christians are responsible for ensuring the economy and government are held to high moral standards.
+Christian conservatives argue that, when guided by moral principles, capitalism can build a compassionate society that cares for the vulnerable without depending on government-enforced programs.
+They believe populism offers a way to push back against cultural forces that threaten these values.
+Christians also have a duty to ensure that both the economy and the government uphold high moral standards.

-How does a post about capitalism relate to the historical-grammatical theme of First Century Christian Faith?
-While reading a modern political theory into scripture is anachronistic, the early church could not fathom a society in which they influenced the government, let alone voted in a democratic republic.
-Rome enforced military occupation throughout Judea and did not extend citizenship freely.
-They even built military barracks and the Antonia Fortress to oversee the Jerusalem temple.
-The relationship between the Romans and the Jews was already tense, so the followers of Jesus inherited this tension.
-Moreover, it intensified when Christians rejected the empire's mandate, "Caesar is lord," while openly proclaiming Jesus as King.
-Whereas we see "Messiah" primarily as a religious title, the Romans knew what it meant: Jesus was a king to rival all the world's kings—to include their emperor (see Luke 23:2; John 19:12; Acts 17:7).
+How does a discussion of capitalism connect to the historical-grammatical theme of First-Century Christian Faith?
+Reading modern political ideas into the Bible is anachronistic because the early church could not have imagined influencing the government, let alone living in a democratic republic.
+Rome controlled Judea with its military and rarely granted citizenship.
+They even built barracks and the Antonia Fortress to watch over the temple in Jerusalem.
+The Romans and Jews already had a tense relationship, and Jesus' followers inherited that tension.
+It became even worse when Christians refused to say, "Caesar is lord," while openly proclaiming Jesus as King.
+While we usually think of "Messiah" as a religious title, the Romans understood it as a political title; Jesus was a king who could rival all other rulers, including their emperor (Luke 23:2; John 19:12; Acts 17:7).

-When Paleo-Christian Ministries began in 2013, one of our goals was to leave politics in the background and have Christians focus on biblical theology instead.
-While we have not entirely abandoned that goal, we realize Christians are intricately connected with the outside world.
-So, we consider capitalism the best political theory in scripture for addressing God's concerns.
-In other words, we should have a solution instead of just decrying politics as this-worldly.
-Although the kingdom of heaven is not of this world, we must show compassion and meet the needs of others before we can introduce it into people's hearts.
-However, we must be vigilant in not letting politics be our religion (see "Sacralism: Patriot or Pilgrim").
-No politician can meet all our needs, no matter how honest or effective.
-They cannot save us from sin or the consequences of evil.
-Inner peace and salvation belong to God and God alone.
+When First-Century Christian Faith began in 2013, one of our goals was to set politics aside and encourage Christians to focus on biblical theology.
+While we have not entirely abandoned that goal, we recognize that Christians are deeply connected to the world around them.
+Therefore, we consider capitalism the political system most consistent with Scripture for addressing God's concerns.
+In other words, we should offer solutions instead of simply dismissing politics as worldly.
+Although the kingdom of heaven is not of this world, we must show compassion and meet the needs of others before we can introduce it into their hearts.
+At the same time, we must be careful not to let politics become our religion (see "Sacralism: Patriot or Pilgrim").
+No politician can meet all our needs, no matter how honest or effective they are.
+They cannot save us from sin or its consequences.
+True inner peace and salvation belong to God alone.
 For this reason, our Jewish brethren often recite this confession: "Hear, O Israel: The LORD our God, the LORD is one" (Deut.
 6:4).

-For national Israel, God established a system of government that we call a theocracy, the rule of clergy.
-He wanted the Jews to be a nation in which no one went hungry, no one who worked lived in poverty, all orphans and widows were provided homes and basic needs, no one was ripped off in the marketplace, all government decrees and court rulings were both fair and just, and all worshiped God in spirit and truth (see "Money, Mammon & Tithe").
-To be sure, Jesus began his ministry with this sermon:
+For the nation of Israel, God established a theocracy—a government led by the clergy.
+He wanted the Jews to live in a society where no one went hungry, where everyone who worked could meet their needs, where orphans and widows had homes and support, where no one was cheated in the marketplace, where all government decisions and court rulings were fair and, and where everyone worshiped God in spirit and truth (see "Money, Mammon & Tithe").
+Indeed, Jesus began his ministry by proclaiming this message:

-This message was not just spiritual but a very loaded sociopolitical one.
-The "year of the Lord's favor" is the jubilee (Hebrew: yobel; H3104), in which God expected the Jews to liberate their debt slaves and return all property to the original owners every fifty years (see Lev.
-25:8-10).
-Of course, we can say we Christians are exempt from this law, but why did Jesus repeat it several times?
-Because God's concerns for the oppressed and the poor have not gone away under the covenant of grace.
-The early Christians understood this when they first organized their churches.
+This message was not just spiritual; it carried significant sociopolitical weight.
+The "year of the Lord's favor" refers to the jubilee (Hebrew: yobel, H3104), a time when God expected the Jews to free their debt slaves and return all property to its original owners every fifty years (Lev.
+25:8–10).
+While this law does not bind Christians, why did Jesus repeat it several times?
+God's concern for the oppressed and the poor continues under the covenant of grace.
+The early Christians understood this principle when they first organized their churches.
 Soon after Pentecost, "They sold property and possessions to give to anyone who had need" (Acts 2:45).
-The point is for the church to create a just society, not just a spiritual one.
-The government's role is to maintain law and order, as Paul wrote:
+The key point is that the church should work to create a just society, not just a spiritual one.
+Meanwhile, the government's role is to maintain law and order, as Paul explained:

 Let everyone be subject to the governing authorities, for there is no authority except that which God has established.
 The authorities that exist have been established by God.
 Consequently, whoever rebels against the authority is rebelling against what God has instituted, and those who do so will bring judgment on themselves.
 For rulers hold no terror for those who do right, but for those who do wrong.
 Do you want to be free from fear of the one in authority?
 Then do what is right and you will be commended.
 For the one in authority is God's servant for your good.
 But if you do wrong, be afraid, for rulers do not bear the sword for no reason.
 They are God's servants, agents of wrath to bring punishment on the wrongdoer.
 Therefore, it is necessary to submit to the authorities, not only because of possible punishment but also as a matter of conscience.
 This is also why you pay taxes, for the authorities are God's servants, who give their full time to governing.
 Give to everyone what you owe them: If you owe taxes, pay taxes; if revenue, then revenue; if respect, then respect; if honor, then honor (Rom.
 13:1–7).